-After modeling the main components of the natural gas transmission systems and the extraction of the mathematical relations, the lines and the compressor stations have been simulated taken into consideration some of the facilities of the spread sheets.
-The operational optimized points in fuel consumption were clarified by means of modular programming techniques and the Genetic Algorithm utilization.
+In the first stage, the main components of the natural gas transmission systems were modeled and the appropriate mathematical relations were extracted.
+In the second stage, lines and the compressor stations have been simulated taken into consideration some of the facilities of spread sheets.
+Using modular programming techniques and Genetic Algorithm, the operational optimized points in fuel consumption were generated.
+The model was further applied to a case study and best operational points with the minimum rate of fuel consumption were established for a typical compressor station.